 John D. Griffith

 John began his career at Target in 1999 as Vice President Construction.
-In 2000, he was promoted to Senior Vice President of Property Development and has held his current position since 2005.
+In 2000, he was promoted to Senior Vice President of Property Development and held that position until 2014.

 John serves on the Board of Trustees of Bethel University, St. Paul, Minnesota and the Minneapolis Downtown Council, Minneapolis, Minnesota.
 John also serves on the Executive Committee of Bethel University and the Minneapolis Downtown Council.
 John is a past Trustee of the International Council of Shopping Centers in New York City, New York.